 “It’s not knowing what to do, it’s doing what you know.”
 Tony Robbins Lack of Fitness is not about lack of knowledge about the fitness.
 We all have enough or rather more knowledge about the fitness than we can use.
 Yoga, exercise, Gym, diet, walking and jogging and even more everything we know.
 With social media, we have more information than we can digest and … Continue reading The insurance policy no insurance company sells

 Symbolism must end at some point and in-depth understanding must begin.
-Everyone from the Prime Minister to citizens across the globe will celebrate the Yoga day on 21st June.
+Everyone from the Prime Minister to citizens across the globe will celebrate the International Yoga Day on 21st June.
 They all will perform a few Asana in the public domain and the celebration will end, one more year.
-Just knowing about Asana and Pranayama for a limited health purpose is like having a piece of … Continue reading Things to do on Yoga day
+Just knowing about Asana and Pranayama for a limited health purpose is like having a piece … Continue reading Important Things to do on International Yoga Day

 The Sage Patanjali has described Yoga in 8 limbs i.e. Yama, Niyama, Asana, Pranayama, (Outward Yoga) Pratyahara, Dharana, Dhyana, and, Samadhi (Inward Yoga).
 Yoga is the panacea for everything in life.
 Your goal could be; Living a good Life – Follow Yama and Niyama Physical Health – Do Asana Mental Health – Do Pranayama & Dhyana Spiritual Health – Practice Pratyahara & Dhyana Attaining Salvation/Moksha … Continue reading The most ignored but the most important limb of Yoga

 This month the world will celebrate International Yoga Day on 21st June.
 Yoga though originated in India have become popular the world over during last few decades.
 Yet there is limited knowledge about the Yoga and its impact on the physical, mental and spiritual well being.
 People have assumed it to be a health-promoting practice like any other form of exercise.
-Origin of Yoga: Ministry of … Continue reading Everything you need to know about Yoga
+Origin of Yoga: Ministry of … Continue reading Everything You Need to Know Today about Yoga

 Prime Minister Narendra Modi’s Hum Fit to India Fit campaign is a too late awakening of the Government.
 It should have been the priority number one in 1947 after the Independence.
 We as a nation are the capital of diabetes, heart disease, and many more lifestyle-related disease.
 In times like this healthy aging is not only our individual priority but the national priority.
 If your … Continue reading Healthy aging or painful aging, choice is yours